If you still can’t figure out how Pete Firman London Palladium prediction trick is done, check out whether my guess is correct.

 Mirror Under The Stool

-Based on my speculation, the piece of mirror is placed diagonally across the four legs of the stool.
+The piece of mirror is placed diagonally across the four legs of the stool.

 Placing a mirror under the stool is a common method used in many stage magic illusions, that include Doug Henning Walking Through A Brick Wall Illusion.